-Undertaking the MA Combined Studies through the Learning at Work Partnership Masters Programme provides a degree of flexibility in your learning and enables you to match your study to both your professional and personal development aspirations.
+Undertaking the MA Professional Studies through the Learning at Work Partnership Masters Programme provides a degree of flexibility in your learning and enables you to match your study to both your professional and personal development aspirations.
 You can either choose to focus on one subject area or master multidisciplinary topics across a range of fields.

-We offer an MA or MSc Combined Studies.
+We offer an MA or MSc Professional Studies.
 If the majority of your learning is science-based then the MSc is for you.
 If your learning is predominantly in art-based subjects then we recommend the MA.

 A unique flexible course that allows you to set your own objectives, choose your specific course content and tailor the pace of learning to suit the demands on your time.
 It is a three-way partnership between you, your employer and the University which enables you to make an effective contribution to your workplace, as well as improving your career prospects.